zhengcong26/teetool_py_mat/README.md

 [![Travis CI](https://travis-ci.org/WillemEerland/teetool.svg?branch=master)](https://travis-ci.org/WillemEerland/teetool)

+A modification version of teetool for python3.9 and for mat data analysis and plotting updated in 20230826 by zhengcong

+original version readme
 # teetool
 a package to support with the statistical analysis of trajectory data -- helpful at determining the probability of clusters (collection) of trajectories colliding